marioga/spaCy-talk-demo/README.md

 In the second half, we take a stab at customizing spaCy pipelines to solve two tasks:
 - Create a tokenizer that does not split hyphenated words.
-- Create a simple noun chunker that identifies only consecutive nouns, optionally preceded by a simple adjective.
+- Create a simple noun chunker that identifies only consecutive nouns, optionally preceded by a single adjective.